Art and Film at Taylor

 One of the most unique aspects of Taylor’s Art program is the community we strive to create.
 The Art and Film programs bring in industry experts and provide real-world opportunities, top-notch facilities, and qualified faculty and staff to help you develop skills, as well as create an environment where you can explore your faith and its impact on your work.
 We invest in your development as an artist and a Christian in order to prepare you for whatever lies ahead.

-Listen to Jonathan Bouw, Art, Film & Media department co-chair and professor, as he outlines the purpose and opportunities offered through the Art program as well as how you, as an Art student, will be well-prepared for life beyond the college experience.
+Listen to Jonathan Bouw, Art, Film & Media professor, as he outlines the purpose and opportunities offered through the Art program as well as how you, as an Art student, will be well-prepared for life beyond the college experience.

 Taylor offers both long- and short-term overseas experiences to redefine students’ views of art and film through a global perspective.
 These students can learn how to use their gifts to minister and serve around the world.

-- Hollywood Internship Program: Spend a whole semester in Hollywood with Taylor’s Los Angeles Film program.
-You’ll have two internships, take a class taught by a dozen industry professionals, and discern if God’s calling you to the film industry.
+- Hollywood Internship Program: Spend a whole semester in Hollywood with Taylor’s own Los Angeles semester program.
+You’ll have two internships, take a class taught by a dozen industry professionals, and discern if God’s calling you to the entertainment industry.

 - Contemporary Music Center*: Spend a semester in Nashville learning about live sound, the recording and engineering of music, and what it takes to thrive as a Christian in the recording industry.
 This program is sponsored by the Council for Christian Colleges and Universities (CCCU).

 - Hong Kong Baptist University*: Take core art and design courses at one of the top Asian higher education institutions.
 The university is only a ten-minute walk from an underground railway, which gives students access to transportation across Hong Kong.